 Electric car depreciation – will electric vehicles lose their value?

-However, recent years have seen both electric and hybrid vehicles begin to hold their value better.
-This is thanks to more models entering the market, as well as better public understanding of the benefits of hybrid and electric cars.
+However, recent years have seen both electric and hybrid cars start to retain their value better.
+This is down to more and more makes and models entering the market, as well as better understanding among buyers of the benefits of hybrid and electric cars.

-Valuations specialist cap hpi provided DrivingElectric the below data to show how different electric and hybrid vehicles depreciate over time.
+In October 2018, car-valuation specialist cap hpi provided DrivingElectric data to show how different electric and hybrid vehicles depreciated over time.

-Chris Plumb, Black Book editor at cap hpi, told DrivingElectric: “Demand for used electric and hybrid vehicles continues to grow as consumers purchase them for either the TCO [Total Cost of Ownership] savings, green credentials or just enjoy the unique driving dynamics these cars offer.
+Chris Plumb, Black Book editor at cap hpi, told us at the time: “Demand for used electric and hybrid vehicles continues to grow as consumers purchase them for either the TCO [Total Cost of Ownership] savings, green credentials or just enjoy the unique driving dynamics these cars offer.

-“As demand has grown, this has resulted in resale values stabilising or even in some cases increasing as more and more people are accepting of the technology.
-As more ultra-low-emission zones are rolled out around the country and with high fuel prices, zero and low-emission vehicles will surely enter more and more people’s consideration lists.”
+“As demand has grown, this has resulted in resale values stabilising or even in some cases increasing as more and more people accept the technology.
+As more ultra-low-emission zones are rolled out around the country and fuel prices remain high, zero and low-emission vehicles will surely enter more and more people’s consideration lists.”